Gustav04szb/Gustav04szb/README.md

 ## About Me ##

 - 👋 Hello!
-I'm a fourth-semester student in Media Informatics at the University of Applied Sciences Dresden (HTW Dresden).
+I'm a fifth-semester student in Media Informatics at the University of Applied Sciences Dresden (HTW Dresden).

-- 🕹️ As a Social Media Manager specializing in game design and research, I'm passionate about the intersection of technology and creativity.
+- 🕹️ Specializing in game design and research, I'm passionate about the intersection of technology and creativity.

-- 💻 Currently, I'm diving into the world of coding and expanding my skills in Java.

 - 🎨 I enjoy creating 3D art using Blender and Improving my designing skills with Photoshop and Illustrator.